Shengjian mantou: Ingredients

 Shengjian is made from semi-leavened dough, wrapped around pork and gelatin fillings.
 Chopped green onions and sesame are placed atop the buns during the cooking process.

 The name of the bun comes from its method of cooking.
 The buns are lined up in an oiled, shallow, flat pan.
 Typical commercial pans are more than a metre in diameter.
 The buns are lined up in the pan with the "knot", where the dough is folded together, facing downwards and thus in direct contact with the oiled pan and fried into a crispy bottom during the cooking process.
 Water is sprayed on the buns during cooking to ensure the top (which is not in contact with the pan or the oil) is properly cooked.
 After frying, the bottom of the bun becomes crunchy, and the gelatin melts into soup.
 This combination gives the shengjian its unique flavour.
 Because the buns are tightly lined up in the pan, they become somewhat cube-shaped after cooking.
 While waiting to be served, the chef may flip the buns so that the fried base faces upwards to prevent the crispy bottom from getting soggy in the process of cooling.

 The traditional shengjian has pork fillings.
 Common variations include chicken, pork mixed with prawns, and pork mixed with crab meat.

 Serving

-Shengjian is traditionally sold in lots of four (one "tael").
-It is usually eaten at breakfast, and can be accompanied by a small bowl of clear soup.
-The buns themselves can be dipped in Chinkiang vinegar.
-Because of the method of cooking, especially the relatively hard bottom, the buns are quite durable, and are therefore easily portable.
+Shengjian are traditionally sold in lots of four (one "tael").
+They are usually eaten at breakfast, and may be accompanied by a small bowl of clear soup.
+The buns themselves may be dipped in Chinkiang vinegar.
+Because of the method of cooking, especially the relatively hard bottom, the buns are durable and easily portable.
 They are often packed in paper bags for take-away consumption.

-Some shops or restaurants sell the item throughout the day as a dianxin or snack.
-It is rarely found as a dish in a main meal.
+Some shops or restaurants sell shengjian throughout the day as a dianxin or snack.
+They are rarely found as a dish in a main meal.